gurbuxanink/Python-Companion-to-ISLR/python_ISLR.md

 is shown in green.](figures/fig3_8.png "linearRegFig8")

-Table [tab:linearRegTab10](tab:linearRegTab10) shows regression results of a qudratic fit to explain `mpg` as a function of `horsepower` and
+Table [tab:linearRegTab10](tab:linearRegTab10) shows regression results of a quadratic fit to explain `mpg` as a function of `horsepower` and
 $\mathttt{horsepower^2}$.

                    Coef.
 Std.Err.   $t$        $P > \mid t \mid$